 Donnie put his hand over his mouth and looked to Wade.

 Wade kicked a pebble and muttered something nasty under his breath.

 The voice belonged to a kid named Charlie, a regular at the park.
 He was a student from the same school as the boys, a year older than Wade.
 Normally Charlie was cool as a cucumber and a pretty nice guy to get along with.
-But at that moment he was swinging his arms in a violent rage, wide-eyed and rabid, throwing punches at a younger, very terrified, kid, who had now gone limp with fear.
+But at that moment he was swinging his arms in an alarmingly violent rage, wide-eyed and rabid, throwing punches at a younger, very terrified, kid, who had now gone limp with fear.

-It wasn’t long before someone yelled, “Fight!” and the heavy slapping of the swarming crowd’s soles on concrete turned into a thick circle of excited spectators surrounding Charlie and the little kid.
+It wasn’t long before someone yelled, “Fight!” and the heavy slapping of the swarming crowd’s soles on the concrete turned into a thick circular fortress of excited spectators surrounding Charlie and the little kid.
 Wade used his weight to his advantage and pushed through the crowd to the front, Marcus was right behind him.
 When they got through they saw Charlie, now sitting on the kid’s chest, the kid laid out like a rag doll, already unconscious.
 Charlie kept hitting him.
 Over and over again.
 Once the kid’s nose started squirting out blood, smiles became frowns and some people even looked away.
 Those who were cheering at the brawl now were pale with concern.
 But still, the rust stains on Charlie’s knuckles grew larger.